bobleesj/scikit-package/doc/source/tutorials/level-4-to-5-tutorial.rst

 Create a new project with ``scikit-package``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Visit your project directory and sync with the latest version of the main branch.
+Visit your project directory and sync with the latest version of the main branch:

     .. code-block:: bash